Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: A simple upgrade for most TV setups

-Advantage: Easy setup and a familiar streaming-device experience for common cord-cutting apps.
+Easy setup and a familiar streaming-device experience for common cord-cutting apps.

-Limitation: Users invested in another device ecosystem may prefer that platform.
+Tradeoff: Users invested in another device ecosystem may prefer that platform.

 Amazon Fire TV Stick 4K Max with remote.